 In order to minimise delays, supervisors are expected to identify appropriate assessors and seek GSC approval at the beginning of the term in which transfer materials are to be submitted.
+This can be done by completing an Assessors Approval form which can be downloaded from Canvas and e-mailed to dphil@oii.ox.ac.uk.

 Two assessors must be appointed, neither of whom will normally be the student's supervisor.
 Assessors will normally be academic members of staff working in the University of Oxford and only in exceptional circumstances will an external assessor be appointed.
 It is permissible for the same assessor to be used for both transfer and confirmation of status, and this person may also act as the internal examiner for the DPhil viva voce examination.

 Supervisors should submit the names of the assessors to the DPhil Coordinator prior to the GSC meeting of the term the student plans to submit their transfer.
-Once the Graduate Studies Committee has confirmed and approved the assessors, it is the responsibility of the student's supervisor to contact the assessors to organise a mutual convenient time for the interview.
+Once the Graduate Studies Committee has confirmed and approved the assessors, it is the responsibility of the students' supervisor to contact the assessors to organise a mutual convenient time for the interview.
 Unless advised otherwise by their supervisor, students should not contact the assessors directly but may of course respond to their communications about dates etc. Students should normally expect to be interviewed within 6-8 weeks of submission of their transfer application, though this may be longer during the vacation periods due to availability of the assessors.
 Students who submit an application in late June or July should be aware that the interview with the assessors may not be held until September because of the long vacation and the assessors' availability.

 The Transfer assessment is a formal requirement, but the interview is not an official examination or viva, and sub fusc is not worn.
 The assessors will write a report and submit recommendations to the Director of Graduate Studies.
-Following the interview, students should normally expect to hear the outcome of their assessment within 2 weeks, though this may be longer during the vacation periods
+Following the interview, students should normally expect to hear the outcome of their assessment within 2 weeks, though this may be longer during the vacation periods.

-Students will be expected during the interview to show evidence of their understanding of general theory and research methods in the social sciences applicable to their proposed study and specific research methods appropriate to the study of social aspects of the Internet and related ICTs
+Students will be expected during the interview to show evidence of their understanding of general theory and research methods in the social sciences applicable to their proposed study and specific research methods appropriate to the study of social aspects of the Internet and related ICTs.